moll/js-must/README.md

 - Has an **intelligent and type-safe** recursive [`eql`][Must.prototype.eql] matcher that compares arrays and objects by content and supports value objects.
-It's fully type-safe, so, for example, instances of *different classes* aren't *eql*, even if their properties are.
+It's fully type-safe, so instances of *different classes* aren't *eql*, even if their properties are.
+It also supports **circular and self-referential** objects.
   ```javascript
   primesBelowTen.must.eql([2, 3, 5, 7])
   model.attributes.must.eql({title: "New", createdAt: new Date(2000, 1, 1)})